wi-design/Mapping-Texts/README.md

 A copy of the database image is stored on hard disk and could also be backed-up on another server.
 Redis uses this image to load the data into memory when it restarts or when writes occur.
 Fortunately, this application is read-only and no writes occur.
 This eliminates much compexlity involved with durability/persistance of written data to Redis.

 ### Web Server
-Apache sits in front of the application server and forwards request to it.
-It is essentialy a front-end proxy.
+Nginx (http://wiki.nginx.org/Main) sits in front of the application server and forwards request to it.
+It is a front-end proxy.
 Additionally, it assists in logging and caching.
-Please see the .httaccess file for more Apache configuration options.
+Please see the nginx.conf file for more information on configuration.

 ### Application Server
 The application server is built using Tornado (http://www.tornadoweb.org): a very performant Python (http://www.python.org) web framework.
 This server coordinates with Apache.
 When a request gets to the application server it processes it and performs computation based on the request.